CursosAlbertoBasalo/fic-ng_dev-23_03/docs/CLI.md

 - Use `@Input()` to pass data from parent to child component
 - Use `| uppercase` (or any other _pipe_) to transform data presentation

+### 🫵🏼 Practice

+- [ ] Create a copyright component private in the Layout module

+---

 > 📋 To do....

+---

 ## 2 - Templates